microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Can't connect to your phone
 - The subscription to the application is expired

-Use a StatusBanner that dismiss via the user or a timer for scenarios that **indirectly** impact app perception or experience ℹ
+Use an AppNotification that dismiss via the user or a timer for scenarios that **indirectly** impact app perception or experience ℹ

 - A call has begun recording
 - Update applied with link to 'Release Notes'